lgrcia/spotter/readme.md

   </p>
 </p>

-*spotter* is a Python package to produce time-series forward models of stars.
-It uses the [HEALPix](https://healpix.sourceforge.io/) subdivision scheme and is powered by the high-performance machine learning package [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html), enabling its use on GPUs.
+*spotter* is a Python package to produce forward models of non-uniform stars spectra.
+It uses the [HEALPix](https://healpix.sourceforge.io/) subdivision scheme and is powered by the high-performance numerical package [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html), enabling its use on GPUs.

 **Note**